 Just by way of example, RMC stated that a hospital last year received 3,400 medical-records requests (That is not the number of records that were requested; that is the number of records request.
 Each records request could be many records).
 This hospital’s records requests were increased last year from 1800 in 2011.

 So, while the auditors are looking for document errors in millions of records, make sure the auditor is not making errors in reviewing the millions of documents.

-Posted on May 9, 2013, in CPT Codes, DHHS, Division of Medical Assistance, Federal Law, Health Care Providers and Services, Hospitals, Inpatient Hospital Stays, Medicaid, Medicaid Audits, Medicare, North Carolina, Office of Inspector General, RAC, RAC Audits and tagged Audit, Common Errors, Division of Medical Assistance, Health care provider, Hospitals, Medicaid, Medicaid Audit, Medicaid Services, Medicare, North Carolina, North Carolina Department of Health and Human Services.
+Posted on May 9, 2013, in CPT Codes, Division of Medical Assistance, Federal Law, Health Care Providers and Services, Hospitals, Inpatient Hospital Stays, Medicaid, Medicaid Audits, Medicare, NC DHHS, North Carolina, Office of Inspector General, RAC, RAC Audits and tagged Audit, Common Errors, Division of Medical Assistance, Health care provider, Hospitals, Medicaid, Medicaid Audit, Medicaid Services, Medicare, North Carolina, North Carolina Department of Health and Human Services.
 Bookmark the permalink.
 4 Comments.